FoalTS/foal/docs/tutorials/multi-user-todo-list/4-the-emailauthenticator.md

 # The EmailAuthenticator

-So far, you have defined the `User` template and written a script to create new users with their password and email address.
+So far, you have defined the `User` model and written a script to create new users with their password and email address.
 The next step is to find a way to authenticate users from these credentials.
 You'll use an authenticator for that.

 > Writting `getRepository(User).findOne({ email: email, password: password })` won't work since the password needs to be decrypted.